coolsubbu/Huddl/README.md

 The Pipeline consists of

 a)Data Preparation

 b)Feature Extraction

 c)Classification

 A. Data Preparation:

    a.Read the csv

-   b.For each mail, remove the fields of the email such as From,To c.Extract the mail content
+   b.For each mail, remove the fields of the email such as From,To

+   c.Extract the mail content

 B.Feature Extraction:

+    Using spacy tagger to find out Parts of speech and dependency parser in addition to lemmatization.

 C. Unsupervised Classification:
     Establish rules for classifying sentences into actionable and non-actionable.